 On January 30, 2012, the Company announced the official inauguration of its Aral Oil Terminal (the "AOT") at Shalkar - a purpose built oil storage and rail loading facility for its oil shipments from the Doris oilfield.
-AOT is owned and operated through a 50:50 joint venture by Tethys and its Kazakh oil trading partner@ company, Olisol Investment Limited (a subsidiary of Eurasia Gas).
-This facility will enable the Company to initially double production from the Doris field to approximately 4,000 bopd.
+AOT is owned and operated through a 50:50 joint venture by Tethys and its Kazakh oil trading partners company, Olisol Investment Limited (a subsidiary of Eurasia Gas).
+The aim for this facility is to designed enable the Company to increase production from the Doris field to approximately 4,000 bopd.
 During 2012 it is planned to expand the capacity of the terminal to more than 12,000 bopd to accommodate future potential production growth dependent upon further drilling results.

 On February 1, 2012, the Company announced it had signed an MOU with the Uzbek State oil and gas company, National Holding Company "Uzbekneftegaz" ("UNG").
-The objective of this MOU is to provide the framework for a Joint Study and the negotiation process for an Exploration Agreement relating to certain exploration blocks in the North Ustyurt Basin of Uzbekistan.
+The objective of this MOU was to provide the framework for a Joint Study and the negotiation process for an Exploration Agreement relating to certain exploration blocks in the North Ustyurt Basin of Uzbekistan.

 On February 9, 2012, the Company confirmed the issue of a tender for the final stage of the seismic programme in Tajikistan.
 The seismic programme will involve the acquisition of new 2D seismic.
-It is expected that this programme will commence by the summer with initial interpreted results in Q4 2012.
+It is anticipated that this programme will commence in the summer of 2012 with initial interpreted results in Q4 2012.
 When completed, it will identify the location for the first deep well to be drilled by Tethys in its Bokhtar PSC area.
 This seismic data will be used to firm up an initial deep well drilling location to exploit the very significant upside indicated by the seismic, gravity, gradiometry and magnetic aerial surveys previously carried out.
+The seismic tender was won by Pospectiuni SA. and the seismic equipment has been mobilised with seismic acquisition planned to commence in Q3, 2012.